Wasserstein Distances Made Explainable: Insights Into Dataset Shifts and Transport Phenomena: Conclusion

 \section{Conclusion}

 This work has addressed how to gain insight into real-world distribution shifts and transport phenomena.
 To this end, we introduced \mname{}, a novel framework to explain Wasserstein distances---a popular tool for comparing distributions---by attributing them to distinct data components, such as individual features or instances.
 To the best of our knowledge, no other works have focused on attributing Wasserstein distances so far, and our work thereby fills a gap in the existing XAI literature.
 Our method is theoretically supported, computationally efficient, and shows broad applicability by flexibly adapting to various Wasserstein specifications and dataset types.
 We demonstrated our method's high accuracy and utility through a comprehensive evaluation against a diverse set of baselines.
+Moreover, we showed how \mname{} can aid in identifying relevant features for aligning domains, thereby improving classifier robustness.

 Our method is also designed to be interoperable with subspace analysis techniques, enabling the extension \wdsa{}, which disentangles Wasserstein models into multiple transport components.
 The usefulness of \wdsa{}'s disentangling capabilities was demonstrated in two realistic use cases: gaining insights into an abalone aging phenomenon, and uncovering subtle differences between two popular face datasets.